AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

     http://www.ubuntu.com/business/services/cloud
 ```

 Next, the system shows you a brief summary of the state of the currently installed software on the shared server.
-The server reports that everything is up to date: no packages can be updated, and of these, none are security updates.
+The server reports that everything is up to date: no packages can be updated and, of these, none are security updates.

 ```
 0 packages can be updated.
 0 updates are security updates.
 ```

 That sounds like good news to you.
-You pause for a moment to wonder if perhaps this is because the university's sysop took the opportunity to perform some basic system maintenance while they were creating your user account.
+You pause for a moment to wonder if perhaps everything is up to date because the university's sysop took the opportunity to perform some basic system maintenance while they were creating your user account.

 > :beginner: A *package* is exactly what it sounds like: a pre-packaged piece of software.
 "Pre-packaged" usually means that it has been *compiled* for you.
 Compilation is the process of turning files containing *source code*, which are a bit like the words of a magic spell in a spellbook, into *machine code*, which are the actual program instructions fed into the computer's CPU when it runs the software program.
 >
 > Whether you realize it or not, you're already very familiar with software packages.
 For example, you use packages every time you install an app from the Google Play Store or the Apple App Store on your phone.
 Android apps that you install from the Google Play Store are simply "Android package files," literally a file that ends in `.apk`, which stands for "Android package."
-The Google Play Store, and all app stores, are simply graphical *package managers*, programs that manage the installation, uninstallation, updating, and reporting on packages.
+The Google Play Store, and all app stores, are simply graphical *package managers*, programs that manage the installation, removal, updating, and reporting on packages.

 Immediately following the package summary is an update announcement: